amitramon/estwrapper/README.md

 indexing documents and `straymail` for indexing email messages.
 Aside for some differences in the [configuration](#configuration) settings the usage of these two tools is the same.
-Hence, in the following sections, I'll use the token `straydoc` to refer to either of these tools.
+Hence, in the following sections, I'll use the token `straydoc` for referring to either of these tools.

 ### Creating or Updating a database

-To create (or update) a search database run `straydoc` with no option switches or with only a combination of the following options:
+To create (or update) a search database run `straydoc` with no option switches or with a combination of only the following options:

 * `-f <file>` : select a non-default configuration file.
-This switch can be used in combination of any other switches.
+This switch can be used in combination with any other switches.
 * `-s` : log messages to syslog, instead of printing to stderr.
 * `-t` <name> : use `name` to tag log messages, instead of the script name.